Code-Hex/go-version-update/README.md

-# go-version-modifier
+# go-version-update
-Change the version of the go projects.
+Update the version of go projects.